Green Resiliency Grants and the Green Innovation Grant Program

 Details and How to Apply

-EFC held a webinar on May 21 to share information about this round and how to apply.
-A recording on YouTube is available below.
+Watch our webinar recording about this round and how to apply.
+The recording is available on YouTube.

 • Safer, more resilient communities: Managing stormwater to mitigate flooding and better protect our homes and businesses.